Kenshō: Classical accounts

-Classical Zen texts, such as the Kao-seng-chuan (Biographies of Eminent Monks) and the transmission lists, called "Transmission of the Lamp" the yü-lü genre (the recorded sayings of the masters, such as the Linji yü lü); and the various koan-collections, contain accounts of "enlightenment experiences".
-These accounts are not verbatim recordings of such "experiences", but well-edited texts, written down decades or even decennia after the supposed sayings and meetings.
+Classical Zen texts, such as the Kao-seng-chuan (Biographies of Eminent Monks) and the transmission lists, called "Transmission of the Lamp" the yü-lü genre (the recorded sayings of the masters, such as the Línjì yǔlù); and the various koan-collections, contain accounts of "enlightenment experiences".
+These accounts are not verbatim recordings of such "experiences", but well-edited texts, written down decades after the supposed sayings and meetings.

 The Denkōroku, "The Record of the Transmission of the Light", written by Keizan Jōkin 瑩山紹瑾 (1268–1325), is an example of the "Transmission of the Lamp" genre.
 It contains literary accounts of the patriarchs of the Soto-lineage, from Shakyamuni Buddha to Koun Ejō, in which kensho plays a central role.
 They are not to be taken as literal accounts of awakening, but as stories underpinning the legitimacy of the Dogen-shu, which in its early history had seen a fierce internal conflict over the correct lineage during the Sandai sōron.

 Dōgen Zenji's awakening is recalled in the Denkoroku:

 Hakuin gives this description of his first kensho, when he was 21:

 Hakuin's kensho was not approved by Shoju Rojin, who subjected Hakuin to more koan-training.
 This resulted in a second kensho, where-after Hakuin left Shoju Rojin.
 It was only when he was 41 that he attained "his final great enlightenment":